aksh4t-w/WebRTC-Chat-App/README.md

 # WebRTC-Chat-App
-A video chat app built using WebRTC and ReactJS
+A video chat app built using WebRTC and ReactJS.